 - Cross collaboration of TPM practices across plants in different parts of the world.

 Each shop floor may differ.
-But the bottom line is that a standardised OEE implementation across a multinational business is the best practice.
+But the bottom line is that a standardized OEE implementation across a multinational business is the best practice.